RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

         - It provides valuable guidance for future cases where the distinction between genuine duress and mere commercial pressure is in question.
 -  Wigan v Edwards (1973) 47 ALJR 58
   - The contract contained no express term that the house had been constructed in a good and businesslike manner nor that it was free from structural defects, nor any other term relating to quality.
-    - Wigan agreed to remedy certain defects, and on 22 April 1969, he signed a document in which he promised to remedy the minor defects listed therein and “any major faults in construction five years from purchase date I will repair”.
+    - Wigan agreed to remedy certain defects, and on 22 April 1969, he signed a document in which he promised to remedy the minor defects listed therein and "any major faults in construction five years from purchase date I will repair".
   - claim made by the promisor that he was not bound under the former contract would not have succeeded had the issue been litigated:
     - Callisher v Bischoffsheim (1870) LR 5 QB 449;
     - Miles v New Zealand Alford Estate Co (1886) 32 Ch D 266